 Hands down, the best digital scrapbooking site is Scrapgirls.
-Not only do they have top-notch quality digital papers, embellishments, styles, templates, pages and even kits available, they offer a daily newsletter which always has at least one freebie.
+Not only do they have top-notch quality digital papers, embellishments, styles, templates, pages, and even kits available, they offer a daily newsletter that always has at least one freebie.

 - Tutoring in Digital Scrapbooking: Each newsletter gives some tips for how to do digital scrapbooking.
 Moreover, they have a great online University and tutorials to help you learn how to digitally scrapbook and continually learn new techniques.
 Recently, they have included a short tutorial in most of their newsletters too.